pinobatch/little-things-gb/sgb-lys/README.md

 algorithm has been prototyped in Python and ported to SM83 assembly.
 Actions past the Select Button remain to be built in the ROM:

-1. Calculate durations between each press and the two before it
-2. Calculate up to 55 pairwise AGCDs between those times
+1. Heapify pairwise AGCDs
-3. Sort pairwise AGCDs
+2. Sort pairwise AGCDs
-4. Display the AGCD and the estimated frame count for each timestamp
+3. Display the AGCD and the estimated frame count for each timestamp